 Came to GMU from: Virginia Commonwealth University, University of Pittsburgh

-Research Interests: women and gender, American South, digital history
+Research Interests: 19th century South, women and gender, digital history, public history

 Jannelle Legg [Mentor: Ben Hurwitz]